duneanalytics/docs/docs/data-tables/spellbook/top-tables/labels.md

 Because of all the open data on blockchain, we can enhance our understanding of any given address by tagging it with different labels.
 This immediately give any analysis enhanced context.

-**Address labels** is a spell in Dune that allows you to add static or query labels to enhance your analysis.
+**labels.addresses** is a spell in Dune that allows you to add static or query labels to enhance your analysis.

 ## What is a label?

 A label is **a piece of metadata about an address**, a tag or metadata if you will.
 It comes in the form of a key-value pair.
 The key is the label _type_, and the value the label _name_.

-Browse addresses and and labels at the [**labels page**](https://dune.com/dune/dune-v2-labels).
+Browse addresses and and labels at the [**labels page**](https://dune.com/dune/dune-v2-labels) or contribute to the spell [starting with the readme](https://github.com/duneanalytics/spellbook/tree/main/models/labels/addresses).

+Here’s a list of label types:

+- **Identifiers**: Most static labels should be this label type, as well as common usernames such as Farcaster, ENS, and Lens names.
+As a rule of thumb, identifiers should usually specify a unique entity name.
+- **Usage**: These are the existing top volume and frequency (or some other percentile-able metric) within a domain and the usage of specific protocols.
+There must be some sort of ranking/percentile involved!
+- **Personas**: These are for on-chain curated behaviors (like common CT memes) or protocol user tagging.
+They should be easily understood to non-analysts, though the underlying calculation methods may be more subjective.

+To give a sense of examples, for the "social" category you would expect these labels:

+- Identifier: Lens username (.lens) ENS reverse resolver (.eth), farcaster (_farcaster)
+- Usage: top holders from ENS
+- Usage: top posters from lens
+- Persona: Lens User, ENS User
+- Persona: Squatter (sitting on dozens of ENS names)

 ## What labels look like